02 April 2021

 Social proof is an essential part of digital marketing.
 Recent data shows that the majority of consumers consider reviews as an important part of their decision-making process.
 Using Instagram provides new options for presenting compelling social proof in your emails.

 Social proof truly shines on Instagram thanks to the abundance of user-generated content.
 Stories that showcase a brand’s unboxing experience often create the desire to own a product, and therefore the shareability of the video.
 Hashtags are another good example of curated user-generated content.
 When other users, especially personal accounts, post about your brand using an appropriate hashtag, it suggests a degree of personal endorsement.
 Users will, of course, be aware that some of these endorsements are paid — but they can always find other examples by browsing the tag.
+To optimize visibility, also find the best time to post on Instagram and align your content accordingly.

 Athletic apparel brand Gym Shark, for example, is known for its remarkable growth through online channels.
 Skimming the #gymsharktrain tag, users can find different types of posts (e.g. tutorials, updates, outfits) but all with something to say, at least implicitly, about the brand’s clothes.
 Since anyone can use a hashtag, users know that brands can’t simply dictate what goes into it — a sign of both transparency and brand confidence.